redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 # RedwoodRecord

+> RedwoodRecord is currently considered to be **Experimental**.
+We are hoping folks will start using it and give us feedback to help shape it's development and developer experience.

 RedwoodRecord is an ORM ([Object-Relational Mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)) built on top of Prisma.
 It may be extended in the future to wrap other database access packages.

 RedwoodRecord is heavily inspired by [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html) which ships with [Ruby on Rails](https://rubyonrails.org).
 It presents a natural interface to the underlying data in your database, without worry about the particulars of SQL syntax.